 At the same time, alpha cells dial down glucagon, trimming the liver’s glucose output after meals.
 In the gut, gastric emptying slows a bit, which blunts spikes and often reduces portion sizes without a willpower war.
 In the brain’s satiety centers, the message reinforces “that’s enough.”

 Clinically, this shows up as smoother post-meal glucose, lower A1c, and gradual weight shifts for many adults with type 2 diabetes.
-In REWIND, dulaglutide reduced major cardiovascular events by 12% versus placebo (HR 0.88; 95% CI 0.79–0.99) in a broad population, many without established heart disease.
-Want to know how the weekly rhythm works in practice?
+In REWIND, dulaglutide reduced major cardiovascular events by 12% versus placebo in a broad population, many without established cardiovascular health concerns.

 Dosing and How It’s Given